-Today is not Albanian Independence Day; that’s November 28, 1912, when Albania formally declared its independence from the Ottoman Empire as part of the First Balkan War.
+I want to be clear that today is not Albanian Independence Day.
+That’s November 28, 1912, when Albania formally declared its independence from the Ottoman Empire as part of the First Balkan War.
 But the outcome of the ~8 month long 1912 Albanian Revolt, which ended on September 4, 1912, with the Ottomans acceding to almost all of the the rebels’ demands, was the immediate cause of that First Balkan War and, thus, I suppose, of Albanian independence.

-An Albanian League was formed to press the Ottomans to bring all Albanians under one province, and then give that province substantial autonomy.
-For a while the Ottomans actually used (fairly cynically, it seems to me) this movement to resist (with mixed results) Great Power efforts to chip away the empire’s Balkan territories.
-When the Ottomans were forced to implement terms of the Berlin treaty that gave some Albanian territory to other Balkan nations, though, the League led armed resistance to the Ottomans’ actions.
-Consequently, the Ottomans forced the League to disband in 1881.
+Leading figures in the community formed an Albanian League to press the Ottomans to bring all Albanians in the empire under one province, and then give that province substantial autonomy.
+For a while the Ottomans actually used this movement (fairly cynically, it seems to me) to resist (with mixed results) Great Power efforts to chip away the empire’s Balkan territories.
+When the Ottomans were forced to implement terms of the Berlin treaty that gave some Albanian territory to other Balkan nations, though, the League resisted, violently.
+Consequently, imperial officials forced the League to disband in 1881.
 Fast-forward to the early 1900s, when Albanian politicians supported the so-called “Young Turks” movement, whose goal was the establishment of constitutional governance in the empire at the expense of arbitrary imperial authority.
-But while the Young Turks were happy for the assistance, they were not interested in any reforms that would increase provincial autonomy, and their emphasis on Islam as the official imperial religion threatened to splinter the Albanian community’s large Christian minority from its Muslim majority.
+But while the Young Turks were happy for the assistance, they were not interested in any reforms that would increase provincial autonomy at the expense of the central government, and their emphasis on Islam as the official imperial religion threatened to divide the Albanian community’s large Christian minority from its Muslim majority.

 Albanians resisted the Young Turks’ centralizing efforts just as they’d repeatedly resisted centralizing movements in the previous century.
-This resistance eventually grew into open revolts, in 1910, 1911, and finally in January 1912.
+This resistance eventually led to open revolts–in 1910, 1911, and finally in January 1912.
 The first two revolts were suppressed, but when the 1912 revolt broke out there was an added wrinkle: the Ottomans were already at war with Italy at the time, over control of Libya and the Dodecanese Islands in the eastern Aegean.
-Albanian soldiers began deserting the Ottoman army to join the revolt, at a time when the empire could not afford any military disruption.
-The Ottomans couldn’t sustain both of these conflicts, and so on September 4 they agreed to a list of rebel demands, written by an Albanian member of the Ottoman parliament and leader of the revolt named Hasan Prishtina, that included autonomy for the empire’s four largely Albanian provinces, the establishment of new Albanian-language schools in Albanian areas, a requirement that Albanian soldiers need not serve outside Albanian regions except in time of war, and a general amnesty for the rebels.
+Albanian soldiers began deserting the Ottoman army to join the revolt, at a time when the empire couldn’t really afford any military disruption.
+It became impossible for the Ottomans to sustain both of these conflicts, and so on September 4 they agreed to a list of rebel demands, written by a Kosovar Albanian member of the Ottoman parliament and leader of the revolt named Hasan Prishtina, that included autonomy for the empire’s four largely Albanian provinces, the establishment of new Albanian-language schools in Albanian areas, a requirement that imperial soldiers of Albanian descent need not serve outside Albanian regions except in time of war, and a general amnesty for the rebels.